 A corneal ulcer is an area of trauma to the outermost layer of cells on the eye (epithelium) and can be caused from scratches or a foreign object trapped against the eye, causing irritation.

-In cases of an ulcer, an animal is usually presented at the clinic showing some discomfort to the eye.
-“This pain is manifested as excessive tearing, sensitivity to bright light, and squinting....”
-(1).
+In cases of an ulcer, an animal is usually presented at the clinic showing some discomfort to the eye..
 There may be a discharge.
 The tissues of the eye are very fragile and any issue with the eyes should be seen by a veterinarian as soon as possible.
 A diagnosis is made by first examining the eye with an ophthalmoscope, a hand-held instrument that shines a light and has a magnifying glass behind the light, aiding the veterinarian holding it to look in the eyes.

 To aid in the diagnosis, a sterile sample is taken from the eye for culture.
 This is done by using a sterile cotton-tipped applicator.
 The sample is applied to a petri dish with a blood based medium and placed in an incubator.
 The sample is cultured for 24 hours.
 An infection in the eye complicates the treatment of the ulcer.